Let’s talk about your dream project.

 You should also ensure the belt sits on the support system to avoid what is referred to as the ‘push effect’.
 This ensures the return path is at an optimal level.

-Finally, you must ensure the drive and support rollers are set correctly, otherwise the belt will not run straight and will roll.
+Finally, you must ensure the drive and support rollers are set correctly.
+Otherwise, the belt will not run straight and will roll.

 To ensure you’re tracking is correct, you should measure the belt tension – this will usually show a 1% elongation.
-To measure belt elongation, you should mark the edges of your belt and tension the take-up adjustment until the marks you have made on the edges align with your required belt tension.
+To measure belt elongation, mark the edges of your belt and tension the take-up adjustment until the marks you have made on the edges align with your required belt tension.

 Something to check for when making sure the belt tracking is correct is to keep an eye out for any debris from production.
 Older or used conveyors will naturally have debris from constant use.
-This includes belts used in industries like biscuit and cracker production.
+This includes belts used in industries like biscuits and cracker production.